-One fair-quality RCT of healthy pregnant women (mean baseline lead levels ~ $4 \mu g/dL$ ) in Mexico found calcium supplementation associated with reduced blood levels versus placebo (difference 11%, p=0.004; levels in each group not reported).
-Effects were more pronounced in women with baseline blood levels $\geq 5 \mu g/dL$ (Appendixes B2, C2).
+One new fair-quality RCT of healthy pregnant women in Mexico (N=670) with mean baseline BLLs of approximately 4 μ g/dL found that calcium supplementation was associated with reduced BLLs versus placebo (difference, 11%; p=0.004; levels in each group not reported).
+Effects were more pronounced in women with baseline BLLs of 5 μ g/dL or greater (Appendixes B2 and C2).